Children Diagnosed With Cancer: Returning to School

 It’s important to remember that creativity and the ability to learn through hearing (rather than reading) is not usually affected by cancer or its treatment.
 And noticing these problems and getting help with them right away is important for your child’s learning and self-esteem.

-See our document called Childhood Cancer: Late Effects of Cancer Treatment for more information on this.
+See our document called Children Diagnosed With Cancer: Late Effects of Cancer Treatment for more information on this.

 If your child has a learning problem